The Norwegian Seafood Council uses SAS to give Norwegian fish exporters a competitive advantage

-"With offices and markets all over the world, we are constantly on the go," said Jan Ståle Lauritzen, Data Warehouse Manager at the Norwegian Seafood Council.
+“With offices and markets all over the world, we are constantly on the go,” says Jan Ståle Lauritzen, Data Warehouse Manager at the Norwegian Seafood Council.
 “At the same time, we need constant access to data.”
-Prior to using SAS® Visual Analytics, retrieving data was fairly cumbersome and complex.
-Data is perishable, and immediate access and visual presentation of current data is integral to the council’s customers for them to receive accurate insights.

 Huge amounts of data available